arcanis/sherlock/README.md

 Some things that GitHub could do to make Sherlock better integrated:

 - support CI-like status for issues (this way we could avoid polluting the comment thread)
-- support for fine-tuned triggers (this way we could avoid spawning the workflow for issue events we don't care)

 ## License (MIT)